GitLeeRepo/Cpp_ProgrammingNotes/Cpp_ProgrammingNotes.md

   * Structures
   * Pointers

-## Fundemental Data Type Sizes and Limits
+## Fundamental Data Type Sizes and Limits

 From the output of the program in the following section.
 Shows the size in bytes of these data types and their min max limits as they are found on a 64 bit Linux system.
 It also shows the number of significant digits for float and double.